Is Beer Paleo?

 “Red wine is clearly the drink of choice if you are doing light to moderate drinking for your health, and daily consumption just before or with the evening meal may be the most protective pattern,” said Dr. James O’Keefe, MD, Chief of Preventive Cardiology at Mid America Heart Institute in Kansas City.2 The key is to look for wines that are sulfite-free,3 and to keep it to a glass or two, rather than binging on boxed wine or drinking too close to bedtime.

-Neat, non-grain based spirits
+Neat, grain-free spirits

 Mocktails